-The trustees regularly monitor the level of reserves and aim to maintain sufficient reserves to meet the ongoing requirements for charitable expenditure, including support costs and governance costs.
-However, the Trust has no premises or paid employees and much of its governance and support work is undertaken on a voluntary basis or through in-kind support by the Edinburgh & Lothians Greenspace Trust.
+The Trust has no premises or paid employees and much of its governance and support work is undertaken on a voluntary basis or through in-kind support by the Edinburgh & Lothians Greenspace Trust.
 Charitable expenditure on project work or for specific one-off items is not authorised by trustees unless sufficient funding has been secured in advance.
-Consequently, ongoing annual costs which are required to be met from reserves are low and estimated to be £1,300 in 2018-19.
+Consequently, ongoing annual costs which are required to be met from reserves are low and estimated to be £1,700 in 2020-21.
+A number of donations secured in late 2020 have provided a major contribution to meeting those projected costs.